fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 });
 ```

-As we saw with the auto-pilot Panel, we need to define a selector to identify the HTML
+As we saw with the heated seats Panel, we need to define a selector to identify the HTML
 element where the preference value will be bound:

 ```javascript